Carolina Panthers vs. Miami Dolphins NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

+- Carolina and its opponents have gone over the current 42-point total in four of 11 games this season.

-- Carolina and its opponents have combined to put up more than 42 points in four of 11 games this season.
+- Miami and its opponents have combined to score more than 42 points in five of 11 games this season.

 - Sunday's total is 3.2 points higher than the combined 38.8 PPG average of the two teams.